 The difference is simple.
 Fast Boot only launches your game instantly, while Full Boot goes through the process of launching the PlayStation 2 BIOS along with the logo.
 The fast boot option also bypasses the BIOS region check, saving you from the hassle of encountering several issues that’ll block the game from starting up.
 Bear in mind that a small percentage of games on the PS2 library (e.g Amplitude) will require a full boot option to run correctly.
 Still, the fast boot option should run 90% of your games just fine.

 So you’ve been probably playing for hours and you decided to save your progress and call it for today.
 Well, you can use the save game feature which is inside the game itself.
 Or, you can press F1 to save.
 If you want to load just press F3.
-But beware that some games may delete your in-game save or corrupt your memory which will lead to re-formatting it so that it will work once again.
+But beware, some games do not like loading save-states as it could introduce some bugs.

 From here, it is easy, just click on “Browser “.
 Two memory cards will be shown, pick which one you saved your games into and access it.
 You should see your saved games’ icons like this:

 From here, it’s pretty simple.
 Pick whichever game save icon you want to delete and press the PlayStation 2’s X button.
 Upon pressing, you’ll see a small window like this:

 Press Yes to delete your saved game, or No to cancel.
 That’s pretty much it.
 Once your saved game is deleted, it’s gone forever and you can’t bring it back.
 In case you hold the games dear to you, you can always transfer them to the second memory card.
 But remember that not every game detects the second memory card on the PS2.

 For starters, not every game will run flawlessly on the emulator.
 Some games suffer from graphical glitches that render the game somewhat unplayable.
 To stay up-to-date with which game has issues and how to fix them, check the PCSX2 Wiki.
 It’ll be of help to you the moment you need it.